pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 # Resources and scheduling

 Your event schedule may not be based on time alone.
-It may also depend on the availability of guides, rooms, equipment, or other resources.
+It may also depend on the availability of personnel, spaces, equipment, or other resources.
 The "Resources and scheduling" plugin allows you to manage those resources and schedule dates in your [event series](event-series.md) accordingly.
 This article tells you how to use it.